asadjvd/Kubernetes-Projects/EKS-OTEL-DEMO/kubernetes/README.md

 ## Access Method 1: LoadBalancer Service

 The application can be exposed directly using a Kubernetes Service of type LoadBalancer.
+For this purpose we will change the type to **LoadBalancer** from **ClusterIP** in service named **frontendproxy-service**

 Example: